Get

 2. Make Your Home Cat-Friendly

 Cats need an environment in which they can act out their instinctive needs—like climbing and scratching—safely.
-Being unable to do these things can lead to stress and frustration, which may result in a demanding feline.
+Being unable to do these things can lead to stress and frustration, which may result in an unsatisfied and demanding feline.
 The cat’s environment should also be mentally stimulating because, as we touched on above, these smart animals can quickly get testy when bored.

-Set up shelves and cat trees for your cat to climb on (cats love somewhere they can perch up high as it helps them feel secure) and make sure they have access to scratching posts for the sake of your furniture.
+Set up shelves and cat trees for your cat to climb on (cats love somewhere they can perch up high as it helps them feel secure) and make sure they have access to suitable scratching posts.
 Provide interactive items for your cat when you’re out of the house, like automatic toys they can follow around and pounce on and/or feeder toys that dispense treats when pushed.
+Use catnip, silvervine, and valerian root, since olfactory stimulation is also a great tool for environmental enrichment.

 You can even try putting cat trees and other tantalizing items in the area where you spend a lot of time.
 For example, if you work in one room a lot and your cat likes to harass you in there, cat trees and toys may be a good distraction for them.